What Travel Taught Me About Body Hair, Pleasure, And Hookup Culture

 Travel, to me, has always held a space for exploration, learning, and growth.
 The people that I’ve engaged with while on the road have provoked my curiosity, encouraged me to try new things, and been supportive to me as I explore things on my own.

 To be honest, sharing about topics like this is still hard for me.
 I’m still exploring these questions of agency myself.
 I’m still learning how to be authentic, undomesticated, and truthful in a society that would love for me to do just the opposite.
-I’m still solidifying the feelings that I have every right to this space as anyone else
+I’m still solidifying the feelings that I have every right to this space as anyone else.

 I am looking to create a world where, as funny or not important as it sounds, we don’t experience shame around how much body hair we do or don’t have.
 I am working to create a world where self-pleasure and exploration—especially for the femme— can be explored deeply and fully.
 And I’m creating a world where we can explore these questions openly and together.